 With each progressive algorithm update, Google is prioritizing high quality content and stellar user experiences.

-Website performance is a crucial part of offering that stellar user experience.
+Website loading speed is a crucial part of offering that stellar user experience.
 In fact, the average user backs out of a website if it takes longer than just 3 seconds to load.

 If you’re still making keywords the main priority of your website’s SEO strategy, you’re in for a rude awakening over the next 1-2 years.